Unluky13/MultiTenancy/README.md

 # Databases
 We are going to be using n+1 databases, where n is the total number of tenants.

-Each tenant will have its own database to hold all its information separately to ensure there is no possible way of accessing a different tenants data.
+Each tenant will have its own database to hold all its information separately to ensure there is no possible way of accessing a different tenant's data.
 This is modelled by the [TenantContext](https://github.com/Unluky13/MultiTenancy/blob/master/MultiTenancy.Web/Data/Tenant/TenantContext.cs).

-The extra database is used to store al the users, tenants and links between the two.
+The extra database is used to store all the users, tenants and links between the two.
 In this scenario, users can be linked to multiple tenants and has the ability to easily switch between tenants once logged in.
-Information about the tenant will store a friendly name and the connection string for the tenants database.
+Information about the tenant will store a friendly name and the connection string for the tenant's database.
 This is modelled by the [AuthContext](https://github.com/Unluky13/MultiTenancy/blob/master/MultiTenancy.Web/Data/Auth/AuthContext.cs).

 ## DbContext Injection
 Each time you want to inject either of the DbContexts, it needs to have the correct connection details passed in.

-Rather than trying to set up the dependency injection to inject the correct DbOptions based on the current tenant or having the requesting service telling the context what the tenant is, it uses a [DbOptionsFactory](https://github.com/Unluky13/MultiTenancy/blob/master/MultiTenancy.Web/Data/DbOptionsFactory.cs) that will either use the connection string from appsettings for the AuthContext type, or get the conection string from the AuthContext for the current tenant for the TenantContext.
+Rather than trying to set up the dependency injection to inject the correct DbOptions based on the current tenant or having the requesting service telling the context what the tenant is, it uses a [DbOptionsFactory](https://github.com/Unluky13/MultiTenancy/blob/master/MultiTenancy.Web/Data/DbOptionsFactory.cs) that will either use the connection string from appsettings for the AuthContext type, or get the connection string from the AuthContext for the current tenant for the TenantContext.
 This Factory is then injected into the constructors and each context asks for the correct options.

 ```
   public class AuthContext : DbContext